 program can be completed in two years.
 Part-time program brochure

-Other students choose our full time program in Cullowhee.
+Other students choose our full-time program in Cullowhee.
 The program is designed to permit students to take courses across disciplines providing flexibility to meet individual career needs.
 These students also work together with a faculty mentor on an advanced project.
-Through this personalized mentorship students are given the skills needed to solve challenging problems that they will face in their future careers.
-Click here for brochure (PDF)
+Through this personalized mentorship, students are given the skills needed to solve challenging problems that they will face in their future careers.
+Full-Time Program Brochure